December 30, 2017 Weather Forecast

 Puna

 Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 59.
-North northwest wind 10 to 13 mph.
+Partly sunny, with a high near 75.
+North northwest wind 8 to 13 mph becoming northeast in the afternoon.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Hamakua